LevinMedia/santa-tracker/README.md

 ## Project Structure

 The interesting bits are in `src/components/GlobeMap.tsx` and `scripts/`.

 The CSV files in `public/` contain... well, you'll see.

+### Poppa Elf Integration

+There's also a certain chatty elder elf lurking in the codebase.
+Ask the Poppa Elf about Santa's 2024 flight and he'll happily whisper what he can—just don't expect him to reveal all his secrets at once.

 ## Contributing